 - the deposit or use of explosives

-The Marine Scotland Licensing Operations Team (MS LOT), provides a ‘one-stop-shop’ for all marine licence applications in Scottish waters.
+The Marine Scotland - Licensing Operations Team (MS-LOT), is the regulator on behalf of Scottish Ministers for marine licence applications in Scottish waters.

 0300 244 4000